-MBA Islamic Finance Program Objectives!
+Masters in Islamic Finance Program Objectives

 • Strengthen qualifications for high growth roles in Islamic banking, Islamic finance, takaful, and related financial services.